Two jurors dismissed in Floyd murder trial after news of $27 mln settlement | Law-Order

 Mayor Jacob Frey joined some of Floyd's relatives at a news conference on Friday to announce the city would pay them $27 million to settle their federal wrongful-death lawsuit against the city, one of the largest settlements of its kind.
 One of the jurors selected last week told the judge on Wednesday morning that the settlement's size shocked him and "kind of swayed me a little bit."

 Chauvin's lead lawyer, Eric Nelson, has complained to the court that publicity around the settlement makes it harder to seat a jury that can be impartial.
-Every potential juror so far has told the court they know who Chauvin is and almost all have seen video of the white police officer with his knee on Floyd's neck as Floyd, a 46-year-old Black man, begged for his life.
+All potential jurors so far have told the court they know who Chauvin is and almost all have seen video of the white police officer with his knee on Floyd's neck as Floyd, a 46-year-old Black man, begged for his life.
 The case sparked global protests against police brutality and racism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)